mabragor/lol-re/README.md

 lol-re
 ======

-Tiny wrapper around CL-PPCRE,
+Tiny wrapper around CL-PPCRE, making usage of regexps more perly.
-to make usage of regexps more perly in the spirit of let-over-lambda (http://www.letoverlambda.com)
+Inspired by let-over-lambda's #~m and #~s macro (http://www.letoverlambda.com)

 This package introduces two car-reader-macro (see CL-READ-MACRO-TOKENS) M~ and S~.
 M~ is for matching, while S~ is for substitution